Taipei

 Where to stay

-- Da’an: calmer but still central with food options.
+- Da’an: calmer base with excellent food density.

 Related guides